-Applications for Fall 2020 are closed.
 Students preparing an application for Fall 2021 should note that the GRE is not required (neither Physics nor General) and scores will not be considered during application review.
 The Admission Committee will take into consideration the impact of COVID-19 on grades including N/NP, C/NC, and withdrawals.
+The application dealine is January 15, 2020.
 See full application details in How to Apply.

 Thank you for considering the Physics & Astronomy Graduate Studies Program at the University of Utah.
 Graduate school is an exciting undertaking that can lead to a lifetime of fulfillment and opportunities.
 It's also a rigorous endeavor that demands 5-6 years of perseverance and dedication.
 Our graduate students balance studies, teaching assistantships, and research in the pursuit of understanding some of the greatest mysteries of the universe and finding elegant solutions for humanity's most pressing issues.